-- Comcast’s acquisition of News Corp made the earnings multiple contract to around 12, pretty low for a quality company.
+- Comcast’s acquisition of News Corp made the earnings multiple contracts to around 12, pretty low for a quality company.

 - I wanted to invest alongside a good owner-operator: The Roberts family.
-Management has a fair skin in the game hence aligning interests with outside investors.
-The Roberts family has a proven track-record in making good acquisitions, a very difficult field to navigate successfully, and has created significant wealth for the shareholders.
+Management has fair skin in the game hence aligning interests with outside investors.
+The Roberts family has a proven track record in making good acquisitions, a very difficult field to navigate successfully, and has created significant wealth for the shareholders.